Maksimka2000/Digital-Ordering-System-/README.md

 "Remove/Add Menu Item," and "Remove Ingredients."
 Below are the methods identified and introduced for each scenario:

-**Start Order**
+### Start Order
 The following new methods are introduced to support the dynamic behavior of the "Start the Order" use case:
-● VerifyScanedQRCoder(): Captures and processes the QR code data to identify the table and restaurant.
+1. VerifyScanedQRCoder(): Captures and processes the QR code data to identify the table and restaurant.
 This method verifies the QR code, extracts table and restaurant information, and verifies that order will be initiated with the associated table.
-● ListMenuForTableOrder(): Displays the menu items available for selection.
+2. ListMenuForTableOrder(): Displays the menu items available for selection.
 Retrieves and renders the list of menu items based on the restaurant's menu for the table order without setOfMenuItems.
-● ListMenuForOnlineOrder(): Displays the menu items available for selection.
+3. ListMenuForOnlineOrder(): Displays the menu items available for selection.
 Retrieves and renders the list of menu items based on the restaurant's menu for the table order with setOfMenuItems.

-**Remove/Add Menu Item From/To Order List **
+### Remove/Add Menu Item From/To Order List
 The following methods are essential for implementing the selected desired menu items before the confirmation of the order process.
 Use cases involve customers managing their order list by adding or removing menu items.
-● AddMenuItemToOrder(): Adds a specific menu item to the order list.
+1. AddMenuItemToOrder(): Adds a specific menu item to the order list.
 Checks the availability of the menu item and adds the selected quantity to the customer's current order.
 Updates the order list and price accordingly.
-● RemoveMenuItemFromOrder(): Removes a specific menu item from the order list
+2. RemoveMenuItemFromOrder(): Removes a specific menu item from the order list
-● DecrementQuantityInOrderList(): Deducts the specified quantity of the menu item from the order.
+3. DecrementQuantityInOrderList(): Deducts the specified quantity of the menu item from the order.
 If the quantity reaches zero, remove the menu item from the order entirely.
-● MakeCalculationOfPrice(): Recalculates the total price of the order after adding menu items.
+4. MakeCalculationOfPrice(): Recalculates the total price of the order after adding menu items.
 Sums up the prices of all menu items in the order and applies any discounts or promotions if applicable.
-● AdjustPriceOnRemoval(): Recalculate the total price of the order after removing menu items.
+5. AdjustPriceOnRemoval(): Recalculate the total price of the order after removing menu items.
-● AdjustPriceOnDecrement(): Recalculate the total price of the order after decrementation of menu items.
+6. AdjustPriceOnDecrement(): Recalculate the total price of the order after decrementation of menu items.
-● DisplayMenuItemDetails(): Displays detailed information about a selected menu item.
+7. DisplayMenuItemDetails(): Displays detailed information about a selected menu item.
 Retrieves details such as description, dietary preferences, and price from the database.

-**Confirm Order **
+### Confirm Order
 The following new methods are crucial for finalizing the order from the client side and create an order:
-● AddTable(): Finds free tables in the system and assigns a random available table to an online order.
+1. AddTable(): Finds free tables in the system and assigns a random available table to an online order.
 Queries the system for tables marked as free.
 Ensures the table is suitable for the party size and order type.Randomly selects and assigns a table to the orde
-● IsRestaurantOpen(): Verifies if the restaurant is open before assigning a table or creating an order.
+2. IsRestaurantOpen(): Verifies if the restaurant is open before assigning a table or creating an order.
 Check the current time against the restaurant's operating hours.
 Ensures the restaurant is open before proceeding with table assignment or order creation.
-● IsAvailableForOnlineOrder(): Checks if a table is available for online orders.
+3. IsAvailableForOnlineOrder(): Checks if a table is available for online orders.
 Ensures tables flagged for online orders are free.
 Filters out tables that are reserved for in-person dining or already occupied.

-**Delete/Add Ingredient From/To MenuItem **
+### Delete/Add Ingredient From/To MenuItem
 This use case involves the Admin removing an ingredient from a specific MenuItem.
 The dynamic analysis identifies new methods necessary for implementing this
 functionality:
-● DisplayMenuItemDetails(): Allows the Admin to choose a specific MenuItem from the list for editing.
+1. DisplayMenuItemDetails(): Allows the Admin to choose a specific MenuItem from the list for editing.
 Retrieves the details of the selected MenuItem, including its associated ingredients.
-● ListAlIngredients(): Displays the list of ingredients for the selected MenuItem.
+2. ListAlIngredients(): Displays the list of ingredients for the selected MenuItem.

-**Persistence Considerations **
+### Persistence Considerations
 For the scenarios "Delete/Add Ingredient From/To MenuItem," "Remove/Add Menu Item From/To Order List," and "Start Order," the persistence layer of the system leverages Entity Framework Core, allowing operations to interact seamlessly with the database.
 Methods